-If you are looking for some linux video editors to make home movies, then you've come to the right place.
-Actually, there are some great free video editing software for Linux which can serve as Windows Movie Maker and iMovie alternatives.
-Here we list the top 10 Linux video editing software which can help you make customized home movies and easily share them with families and friends.
+If you are looking for some Linux video editors to make home movies, then you've come to the right place.
+There are some great free video editing software programs for Linux which can serve as Windows Movie Maker and iMovie alternatives.
+Here we list the top 10+ Linux video editing software which can help you make customized home movies and easily share them with families and friends.

-See what else Wondershare Filmora9 can do for you:
+See what else Wondershare Filmora can do for you:

-A wide support for different formats, including MP4, AVI, MOV, AVCHD, MKV and more.
+Wide support for different formats, including MP4, AVI, MOV, AVCHD, MKV, and more.

-Proxy workflow: edit with proxy media allows you to speed up hi-res footages, even in a low capacity device.
+Proxy workflow: edit with proxy media allows you to speed up hi-res footage, even in a low-capacity device.

 Amounts of stunning effects for different niches at your choice, including motion elements, animated titles, royalty-free music, and transitions.

 Make exciting GoPro/action cam videos with precise speed controls, video stabilization, and fish-eye lens correction.